cisco-ce/roomos.cisco.com/doc/MTR/AOSP.md

 Microsoft is moving from using *Android Device Administrator* to *AOSP Device Management* (AOSP DM) to manage Microsoft Teams Android devices as [announced](https://techcommunity.microsoft.com/blog/intunecustomersuccess/intune-ending-support-for-android-device-administrator-on-devices-with-gms-in-de/3915443) back in September of 2023.
 This applies to all Microsoft Teams Rooms and Teams Panels devices running Android, and it is a mandatory migration.

-RoomOS January 2025 / RoomOS 11.24 will be the first AOSP DM software for Cisco devices running Microsoft Teams Rooms or Panels.
-It is currently being tested and verified by Microsoft and is scheduled to be available in February.
+RoomOS January 2025 / RoomOS 11.24 is the first AOSP DM software for Cisco devices running Microsoft Teams Rooms or Panels.
+It has been tested and verified by Microsoft and is now available.

 Cisco devices running Microsoft Teams Rooms or Panels will not receive RoomOS January 2025 / RoomOS 11.24 or newer software automatically, without customer interaction.
 To receive future updates, organizations must complete the migration steps outlined in this article.

+**This is a one way migration and once completed, devices will not be able to revert back to software with Android Device Administrator without being logged out from Microsoft Teams.**

 Read more on the schedule for RoomOS devices in our [release plan](#cisco-sw-release-plan) section.